-This fund is designed to support filmmakers intent on a career in the screen industry.
+- This fund is designed to support filmmakers intent on a career in the screen industry.
 All key creatives must demonstrate an intention to develop a career in screen content creation.

 - The Applicant must be the producer and must have a valid ABN and, if required by law, be registered for GST.

-The Applicant must own or control the rights in the script and all other rights necessary to carry out the project.
+- The Applicant must own or control the rights in the script and all other rights necessary to carry out the project.

-A team must comprise of at least two members, and all teams must include a producer.
+- A team must comprise of at least two members, and all teams must include a producer.

-One person cannot be both the producer and director on the project.
+- One person cannot be both the producer and director on the project.
 However, writer/director orwriter/producer are eligible.

-The key creative team may include only one person who has substantial previous professional (i.e. paid) film or television experience as a writer, director or producer.
+- The key creative team may include only one person who has substantial previous professional (i.e. paid) film or television experience as a writer, director or producer.

-Previous Emerging Filmmakers Fund (EFF) and Generator: Emerging Filmmakers Fund (GEFF) recipients are not eligible to apply to Screenability, however any key creative who has previously been a recipient of EFF or GEFF are eligible to apply in a different role (eg a producer can be a writer etc.)
+Previous Emerging Filmmakers Fund (EFF) and Generator: Emerging Filmmakers Fund (GEFF) recipients are not eligible to apply to Screenability, however any key creative who has previously been a recipient of EFF or GEFF is eligible to apply in a different role (eg a producer can be a writer etc.)

-Create NSW is committed to supporting increased participation in the industry of people from under-represented groups including women, Aboriginal and Torres Strait Islander peoples, people from CaLD backgrounds, people with disability, LGBTIQ people, people from western Sydney and people from regional NSW.
+Screen NSW is committed to supporting increased participation in the industry of people from under-represented groups including women, Aboriginal and Torres Strait Islander peoples, people from CaLD backgrounds, people with disability, LGBTIQ people, people from western Sydney and people from regional NSW.
 Priority will be given to teams including people from under-represented groups.

 For general applications, the proposal must be fully developed and ready to shoot on/or close to the application closing date;

-Shot on and mastered on HD and able to be screened via theatrical release, television, online or mobile.
+Projects must be shot on and mastered on HD and able to be screened via theatrical release, television, online or mobile.